Disenfranchised grief: when grief and grievers are unrecognized

 Disenfranchised grief is a sorrowful response to a significant loss or life change that is experienced yet not acknowledged by society.
 This type of grief can occur in various contexts such as military service, infertility, miscarriage, death of a pet, suicide, and more.

-When faced with the silence of societal acceptance for these losses, individuals experience a tremendous feeling of disconnection and isolation.
+When faced with the silence of societal acceptance of these losses, individuals experience a tremendous feeling of disconnection and isolation.
 Additionally, people may feel guilty or angry about their loss, experience heightened stress levels, or develop chronic health conditions as a result of their disenfranchised grief.

 Causes of Disenfranchised Grief